biphasic/website/content/post/train-snns-fast/index.md

     f"The size of the original dataset file is {round(size_orig_dataset, 2)} GB compared to the generated cache folder with {round(size_cache_folder, 2)} GB."
 )
 ```

-    The size of the original dataset file is 2.65 GB compared to the generated cache folder with 1.04 GB.

 This is quite efficient.
 The original dataset in this case contained numpy events, whereas the cache folder contains dense tensors.
 We can compress the dense tensors that much because by default Tonic uses lightweight compression during caching.
 So overall, disk-caching is generally applicable when training SNNs because it saves you the time to transform your events to dense tensors.
 Of course you could apply any other deterministic transform before caching it, and also easily apply augmentations to the cached samples as described in [this tutorial](https://tonic.readthedocs.io/en/latest/tutorials/fast_dataloading.html)!